ckeditor/ckeditor4/tests/plugins/print/manual/print.md

 @bender-tags: 3661, 4.14.0, feature
 @bender-ckeditor-plugins: wysiwygarea, print, font, colorbutton, format, clipboard, pagebreak, toolbar, floatingspace, link, image2

-Things to check:

-* There are both "Preview" and "Print" buttons in the toolbar.
-* Both "Preview" and "Print" commands are disabled in source mode.
+## Steps

+Repeat these steps for every editor.

+1. Click "Preview" button.

+	### Expected

+	* New browser window with print preview is opened.

+	### Unexpected

+	* New browser window doesn't open.
-* "Print" button prints the same document as in preview. **Note**: preview shows pagebreak element, in all browsers except IE8, as it is not possible to render new page in HTML.
+	* Content inside the preview is different than the one in the editor. **Note**: preview shows pagebreak element, in all browsers except IE8, as it is not possible to render new page in HTML.
 However this element should not be visible on printed document.
+2. Close preview window and click the "Print" button.

+	### Expected

-* Preview is closed after confirming/dismissing native print dialog.
+	* Preview window opens and shows native print dialog.

-* Check if page is rendered correctly inside native print dialog's preview and in printed content.
+	### Unexpected

+	* Preview window doesn't open.
+	* Native print dialog doesn't show.
+	* Images or styles are missing inside a preview in the native print dialog.
+3. Dismiss native print dialog.

+	### Expected

+	* Preview window closes.

+	### Unexpected

+	* Preview window stays open.